dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-AztecDetails.md

 ### getRows

-Gets the number of rows in the Aztec barcode.
+Returns the number of rows of the Aztec barcode, indicating how many rows of modules it contains.

 ```java
 int getRows()